gabelula/scenarios/scenario2.md

 ### What ratios of expected work time would you give to each phase?

-In my experience analyzing data is what takes more tiem, followed by transforming the data as I do not know which type of data we are talking about.
+In my experience analyzing data is what takes more time, followed by transforming the data as I do not know which type of data we are talking about.
 Then I added the most time for testing and checking as it is the hardest and most important part of the process for working with data.

 1. 5%
 2. 30%